develprr/metamatic-framework/README.md

 );
 ```

-The code example checks if the metamatic STORE_USER_INFO contains state *userData*.
+The code example checks if STORE_USER_INFO contains state *userData*.
 If not, it invokes *loadUserData* function that actually
 loads the data from server - and finally updates the store, setting userData state that was received. *updateState* will cause the listener component
 actually to receive the user data in question.
 Function *loadUserData* can be implemented using any available Ajax library.